artemo24/DyrBok/documentation/english/user-manual/user-manual.md

 The buttons of the animals have different colors:
 - blue for available animals;
-- green for available animals where we can still use photos (icon: camera);
+- green for available animals for which we can still use photos (icon: camera);
 - orange for reserved animals (icon: house with question mark) and
 - red for adopted animals (icon: house).